mojalab-tg/mpm-helm/install.md

 # Test deployment and fix evantual issues
 sudo helm install pm4ml . -f values-dev.yaml -n mpm --create-namespace --dry-run --debug

-# Install the chart if test deploy has no issue
+# Install the chart if test deploy has no issue.
+This assume release name is pm4ml and namespace is mpm
 sudo helm install pm4ml . -f values-dev.yaml -n mpm --create-namespace

+# Manualy init and unseal vault; run :
+## You can confirm vault is successfully initiated and unsealed by displaying the pod's logs
+sudo bash ../vault/init-vault.sh mpm pm4ml

 ```